erfanara/easy-sh/README.md

 Super Extra:

-- [ ] Fix todos and test for bugs
 - [x] Clean up and refactor project
 - [x] Add Features sections in README.md
-- [ ] Add tab completion for Built-in commands
 - [x] Add comment and doc
 - [x] Add pipeline support for Built-in commands
+- [ ] Add tab completion for Built-in commands
 - [ ] Refactor built-in commands into builtins.c and make it easier to add new commands
 - [ ] alias